elastic/beats/metricbeat/module/kubernetes/util/enrichers.md

    - Metricsets are initialized with their respective enrichers during startup.
 Enrichers are responsible for managing the metadata enrichment process for their associated metricsets.

 2. **Watcher Creation:**
+   - Multiple enrichers are associated with one watcher.
+For example a pod watcher is associated with pod, state_pod, container and state_container metricsets and their enrichers.
    - Watchers are created to monitor Kubernetes resources relevant to the metricset's data collection requirements.
 For example pod metricset triggers the creation of watcher for pods, nodes and namespaces.
-   - Multiple enrichers are associated with one watcher.
-For example a pod watcher is associated with pod, state_pod, container and state_container metricsets and their enrichers.

 3. **Metadata Generation:**
    - When a watcher detects a change in a monitored resource (e.g., a new pod creation or a label update), it triggers the associated enrichers' metadata generation process.

-4. **Enrichment:**
+4. **Enrichment Generation Process:**
    - The enricher collects relevant metadata from Kubernetes API objects corresponding to the detected changes.
 This metadata includes information like labels, annotations, resource names, etc.

 5. **Association with Events:**